Paris (1929 film): Production

-Warner Bros. paid the celebrated French music hall star and Broadway chanteuse Irene Bordoni $10,000 a week to star in this film, playing the role she had originated on Broadway, introducing the enduring Porter standard "Let's Do It, Let's Fall in Love".
+Warner Bros. paid the celebrated French music hall star and Broadway chanteuse Irène Bordoni $10,000 a week to star in this film, playing the role she had originated on Broadway, introducing the enduring Porter standard "Let's Do It, Let's Fall in Love".
 While this film was being shot, the studio was in the process of completing their all-star revue The Show of Shows (1929), so they had Bordoni film a number for the revue.
-Their initial intention was to have Bordoni star in two musical features, but due to the poor box-office reception of Paris, they decided not to make any more films with her.
+Their initial intention was to have Bordoni star in two musical features, but due to the poor box-office reception of the Broadway production of Paris, they decided not to make any more films with her.

+It was Buchanan's first American film.

 Songs

 Advertisement

 Paris used advertisements of a type which were common for its time, featuring the talking in the film and Irène Bordoni starring.
 One ad for Paris said "See the talking picture of the future".

 Preservation

 One of the color reels from Paris exists at the British Film Institute (BFI) archive.
 The complete soundtrack also survives on Vitaphone disks.
-The sound tape reels for this film survives at UCLA Film and Television Archive.
+The sound tape reels for this film survive at UCLA Film and Television Archive.
 According to the George Eastman Museum 2015 book The Dawn of Technicolor, 1915-1935, there are three fragments at the Seaver Center.
-In 2018 BFI discovered a one minute Technicolor fragment being used as a film leader, along with fragments of various other films, which are included in video posted to YouTube on April 27, 2018.
+In 2018, BFI discovered a one-minute Technicolor fragment being used as a film leader, along with fragments of various other films, which are included in video posted to YouTube on April 27, 2018.

-In the surviving fragments, actress May Robson is revealed at a dinner table, as Irene Bordoni finishes up a singing performance.
-Possibly she was replacing the credited Louise Closser Hale and was a last minute cast change.
-Last minute cast changes abound in silent films and early talkies.
-Sometimes promotional material for a film was already printed up before a release and studios did not want to expend the money to reprint promotional artwork for one cast member change.